Wola massacre: Beginning of the German offensive in Wola

-On 5 August, three German battle groups started their advance toward the city centre from the western outskirts of the Wola district, along Wolska and Górczewska streets.
-The German forces consisted of units from the Wehrmacht and the SS Police Battalions, as well as the mostly Russian SS-Sturmbrigade RONA and the SS-Sturmbrigade Dirlewanger, an infamous Waffen SS penal unit led by SS-Oberführer Oskar Dirlewanger, which included the Azerbaijani Legion (part of the Ostlegionen).
+On August 5, at 7:00 AM, the "relief forces" began their assault on Wola.
+Three German battle groups started their advance toward the city centre from the western outskirts of the Wola district, along Wolska and Górczewska streets.
+The German forces consisted of units from the Wehrmacht and the SS Police Battalions, and the 1st Battalion "Kampfgruppe Meyer" under SS-Bataillonführer Herbert Meyer from SS-Sonderregiment Dirlewanger, an infamous Waffen SS penal unit led by Oskar Dirlewanger, which included the Azerbaijani Legion (part of the Ostlegionen).
 British historian Martin Windrow described Dirlewanger's unit as a "terrifying rabble" of "cut-throats, [foreign] renegades, sadistic morons, and cashiered rejects from other units".
+On the left flank, north of Wolska Street, the assault was carried out by the cadet battalion from the XXI Military District and a company from the SS-Junkerschule Braunschweig.